JEdwardsK/SEI-Project-4/README.md

 - Requests are sent to get data from the database to render on the site

 Update

-Delete
+- Books can be updated by registered users (not implemented fronted)

-#### Personal Responsibilities
+#### Personal Responsibilities - Backend

-I was responsible for generating the backend.
-I also handled the frontend search form

-#### Backend

 The books had the following model